Researching outside the box: how to pursue interests in specialist areas of law

 Further information

-Browse the University of Bristol Law School employability pages for more information on ways to research your career and ways to maximise opportunities with your law degree.
+Browse the University of Bristol Law School careers and employability information on ways to research your career and ways to maximise opportunities with your law degree.